nafiul-araf/Lab-work/README.md

 Note that: The summary to find the best models has been added in the last cell of .ipynb file.

+# 3. Decision Tree
+I have used decision tree classifier with both default crition (gini) and non-default criterion (entropy), respectively.
+In addition, I have also tuned hyperparameter with both grid search cv and randomized search cv, respectively to get the best parameters.

 # Note:
 This repository is incomplete till now.
 More ml algorithms and description to be added..................................................................